bees/dotfiles/README.md

 # Dotfiles

 I needed a publicly accessible source of truth for my dotfiles/utility scripts, so here it is.
+I am using [stow](https://www.gnu.org/software/stow/) to manage these dotfiles.

 I added the unlicense because I don't like putting things out into the wild without a license, but I really doubt anything here will be of interest to anyone.

-As such, feel free to fork if you like, but I'm not likely to accept PRs.
+As such, feel free to fork if you like but I'm not likely to accept PRs.